JimDunphy/build_zimbra.sh/README.md

-        --show-tags                #show latest tag for each repositories --show-tags | grep 10.0.8  #show latest tag for each repositories with 10.0.8 --show-cloned-tags         #show tag of each cloned repository used for build --help
+        --show-tags                #show latest tag for each repositories --show-tags | grep 10.0.8  #show latest tag for each repositories with 10.0.8 --show-cloned-tags         #show tag of each cloned repository used for build --pimbra                   #Replace Zimbra repository with Patched Repository from PIMBRA Repository when present --help

        Example usage: